davidklsn/battery-notifier/README.md

 # 🔋 Notifier

 Notifies current status of battery.
-I use it to bind it in i3 config as I run
+I use it to bind it in i3 config.

 ## Dependencies